anettabako91/ManualTestingProject-Jira/README.md

 - The necessary equipment and software are installed for testing

 ##### Exit criteria:
-- 100% tests were executed and 95% are passed
+- 100% tests were executed
 - number of unresolved bugs is insignificant or they have low priority
 - no critical issues have Open status
 - all resolved bugs have been re-tested and approved by the QA team